The prelude module

 other crates that you may want to import (such as plugins).

-, most imported things will be in the form
+When calling use duat::prelude::*, most imported things will be in the form

 of modules, like this:

-#![allow(unused)] fn main() { use duat::prelude::*; use duat::print; }
+#![allow(unused)] fn main() { use duat::prelude::*; use duat::opts; }

-module, as opposed to importing its items
+This is importing the opts module, as opposed to importing its items

 directly, like this:

-#![allow(unused)] fn main() { use duat::prelude::*; use duat::print::*; }
+#![allow(unused)] fn main() { use duat::prelude::*; use duat::opts::*; }

 This means that, for most options, their path is made up of a

-combo.
-So the usual setup
+{module}::{function} combo.
+So the usual setup function should look

 something like this:

-The exceptions to this are the map
+The exceptions to this are the map, alias and plug functions and the

-macro.
+setup_duat! macro.
 These items are imported directly.

 The following chapters should give a quick overview of these items imported from the prelude module.